HumanCellAtlas/dcp-community/charters/ExpressionMatrixService/charter.md

 * Expression Matrix Service interface supports queries based on:
     * Bundle identifiers
-        * This query enables selection of cells from specific submissions.
+        * This query enables selection of specific submissions.
     * Metadata (*across bundles; potentially provided directly by Query Module*)
         * These types of filters will enable users to select cells based on their biological characteristics, for example, all kidney cells, or all cells prepared using the 10x v2 assay.
     * Numerical filtering (*on gene expression values, and also QC metrics*)
         * These types of filters will, for example, enable users to query for cells according to their expression of key marker genes, or exclude cells with low quality scores.
     * Compound metadata and numerical filtering (*combinations of the above filters*)

 * Expression Service API and scalable backend that provides access to